hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 thus are accessible at hostname sequencer-0-pg, mediator-0-pg, etc. If you are using cloud-hosted Postgres instances, please override the hostnames under `persistence.host` with the IP addresses of the Postgres instances.
-To avoid conflicts across migration IDs, you will also need to ensure that `persistence.databaseName` and `persistence.schema` are unique per component (participant, sequencer, mediator) and migration ID.
+To avoid conflicts across migration IDs, you will also need to ensure that `persistence.databaseName` is unique per component (participant, sequencer, mediator) and migration ID.

 .. _helm-sv-install: